OpenSlides/openslides-backend/README.md

   Use one of the following values to start only one component of this service: `action` or `presenter`.
 Defaults to all of them using different child processes.
 If using `all` you can shut down all compontes by sending SIGTERM to Python master process.

+* ACTION_PORT

+  Action component listens on this port.
+Default: 9002

+* PRESENTER_PORT

+  Presenter component listens on this port.
+Default 9003

 * OPENSLIDES_DEVELOPMENT

   Set this variable e. g. to 1 to set loglevel to `debug` and activate Gunicorn's reload mechanism.